benjystanton/benjystanton.github.io/src/posts/2022-10-07-weeknotes-series-06-episode-14.md

 And [Owen Friend](https://www.friendandfriends.co/) is a Cardiff based graphic designer who talked about work-life balance.

 The next meet-up will be on Thursday 10th November at 6:30pm.
-[Grab a free ticker on Eventbrite](https://www.eventbrite.co.uk/e/design-swansea-49-with-steve-kelly-zoe-angelise-tickets-433516819477).
+[Grab a free ticket on Eventbrite](https://www.eventbrite.co.uk/e/design-swansea-49-with-steve-kelly-zoe-angelise-tickets-433516819477).

 ## Finished the first round of user research